lucasstoller/restarter/README.md

 ### Usage
 * Clone this repo
+* Inside the repo:
+* Run `npm install` inside the repo to install dependencies
 * Run `npm link` inside the repo to create a symlink
 * Run `restarter <option>` and be happy